Local September Events - RUG and PoT

 Baltimore/Washington DB2 Users Group Meeting

-Posted by Kim May on June 4, 2009 under Baltimore Washington DB2 Users Group, Data Studio, Uncategorized.
+Posted by Frank Fillmore on June 4, 2009 under Baltimore Washington DB2 Users Group, Data Studio, Uncategorized.
 Tags: , , , , , , , .

 The next scheduled Baltimore/Washington DB2 for LUW Track meeting is scheduled for Friday, June 19th at the IBM Technical Exploration Center in McLean, Virginia.
 Coming in from IBM’s Silicon Valley Lab to present on Data Studio are George Lapis and Anjul Bhambhri.
 If you will be in town, please join us.
 The meeting will run from 10am - 2pm; please email kim.may@thefillmoregroup.com to register.